pandeyxamit/pandeyxamit/README.md

 - **💬 Ask me about:** any random topic.
 I'll try my best to come up with an appropriate answer.
 - **📫 How to reach me:** `amitranjan297@gmail.com`
 - **😄 Pronouns:** he/him
 - **⏳ In my free time:** I watch Anime.
-Currently I'm watching Naruto Shippuden.
-And trust me I am going to be a Hokage someday.
+Currently I'm watching Boruto.

 ### You can Connect with me here: